alnutile/examples/alfred_nutile.md

 # Code Sharing

+Two apps below.
+Adding a third shortly.

+The first one has been in use for months now and importing 100,000 of records.
+The later two will be projects that are being built right now.

 With all of these comes the understanding of CI/CD at the core.
 With CI there is testing, code quality checking auto deployment to staging and zero-downtime to production.
 You can get more info [here](https://alfrednutile.info/posts/ci_cd_part_one/) on how I start this off for projects.
 This article uses GithubActions since it really streamlines the work.